raganwald/allong.es/README.md

 ### variadic

 Makes a function into a variadic (accepts any number of arguments).
-The last named parameter will be given an array of argument, e.g.
+The last named parameter will be given an array of arguments.

 ```javascript
 var fn = variadic(function (a) { return a })